AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

 2. Create Site2Cloud Connection at Aviatrix Controller
 ======================================================

- 2.1 At Aviatrix Controller, go to **Gateway->New Gateway** to launch an Aviatrix Gateway at VPC1 public subnet.
+ 2.1 Go to **Gateway->New Gateway** to launch an Aviatrix Gateway at VPC1 public subnet.
 Collect both public and private IP addresses of the Gateway.

- 2.2 At Aviatrix Controller, go to **site2cloud** and click **Add New** to create a site2cloud connection:
+ 2.2 Go to **site2cloud** and click **Add New** to create a site2cloud connection:

 ===============================     =================================================================
   **Field**                         **Value**